UA picks 6 design finalists for research center

 "Importantly, each consultant-finalist was advised to seek and identify an Arkansas architect with whom to potentially consult during the consultancy process, and certainly to team with if recommended and selected to move forward into the actual project," MacKeith said.

-He stated that the design renderings from the finalists "are speculative concept proposals only, representing research, methods and visions, not intended or actual buildings."
+He said the design renderings from the finalists "are speculative concept proposals only, representing research, methods and visions, not intended or actual buildings."

-The Timberlands Center project came about after the Anthonys' gift, with John Ed Anthony, chairman of Anthony Timberlands Inc., telling the Arkansas Democrat-Gazette in 2018 that the facility could help promote construction techniques like those used in Adohi Hall.
-Anthony Timberlands is based in Bearden, roughly 50 miles southwest of Pine Bluff.
+The Timberlands Center project came about after the Anthonys gift, with John Ed Anthony, chairman of Anthony Timberlands, Inc., saying in 2018 the facility could help promote construction techniques such as those used in UA's Adohi Hall.
+Anthony Timberlands is headquartered in Bearden, roughly 50 miles southwest of Pine Bluff.

-Last year Walmart announced that buildings at its new campus in Bentonville would be built using cross-laminated timber, and a timber manufacturer, Structurlam Mass Timber Corp., in December announced that it would open a plant in Conway in mid-2021 and supply mass timber products for Walmart's new campus.
+Last year Walmart announced buildings in its new campus in Bentonville would be built using cross-laminated timber, and a timber manufacturer, Structurlam Mass Timber, in December announced it would open a plant in Conway in mid-2021 and supply mass timber products for Walmart's new campus.

 Planned new arts buildings for the Windgate district are undergoing schematic design this winter and further design development in the spring, Mike Johnson, UA's associate vice chancellor for facilities, said in December.